luk3yx/luk3yx.github.io/lurk.md

 | **weight**    | Converts between units of weight. | .weight `5oz` | Yes |

 ## Channel administration
 These commands require you have at least halfops in the channel.
-None of these commands work on Discord.
+These commands only work on IRC.

 | Command       | Description | Syntax |
 | ------------- | ----------- | ------ |